eoisa-zz/swarm/README.md

 schema and allow hibernate to rehydrate the database. _This will delete all the data in the database._

+** The app will now work as long as the accompanying hive application is not assigning destinations to each node **

 ## General order of development

 ### Swarm API